All Saints' College (Vicksburg)

-All Saints' Episcopal College was originally an Episcopal college for women in Vicksburg, Mississippi.
-It began accepting male boarding students as All Saints' Episcopal School in 1971.
-It was founded in 1908 and it ceased operating as a traditional school in 2006.
-Currently, All Saints' provides training to Americorps students in a residential setting.
+All Saints' Episcopal College is a former Episcopal college & Boarding School inVicksburg, Mississippi Originally a school for women, it began accepting male boarding students as All Saints' Episcopal School in 1971.
+It was founded in 1908 and it ceased operating as a traditional school in 2006, which at that time it became an Americorps campus for the NCCC Southern Division.
+It was used by Americorps until 2025, when due to Government Budget cuts it was given back to the Episcopal Church, and is currently on sale.